Top of the page

 If you are nearsighted, you have trouble seeing things in the distance.
 Faraway objects look blurry and out of focus.
-You may have trouble clearly seeing images or words on a blackboard, movie screen, or television.
+You may have trouble clearly seeing images or words on a street sign, movie screen, or television.
 But you can see things near you, close to your face.

 Most nearsightedness is caused by a natural change in the shape of the eyeball that makes the eyeball oval (egg-shaped) rather than round.
 This causes light rays that enter the eye to focus in front of the retina rather than directly on it.